The Division of Birds annually processes 75 to 100 loans to researchers, graduate students and qualified individuals around the world.

 Loans of rare or unique specimens or requests for the entirety of our holdings of a taxon may be denied.
 Normally, not more than one-half of our holdings of a taxon will be lent or approved for destructive sampling at one time.
 Large loan requests will be divided into several parts, each being sent upon the safe return of the previous portion.

 Holotypes are not lent except under extraordinary circumstances.
 If such a request is granted, the loan is made for the shortest period of time necessary and the borrower must assume responsibility for all special handling and shipping.
 Generally we ask that the borrower pay for overnight shipment both ways.

 All loans are made with the appropriate wildlife laws in mind, e.g. Migratory Bird Act, Endangered Species Act, CITES, Bald Eagle Protection Act, etc. Appropriate reporting via 3-177 will be made to the FWS (LE) for imports and exports.

 Uncataloged material and specimens in processing will not be lent.
-Restricted collections (that under study by staff) will not be lent until "released."
+Restricted collections (those under study by staff) will not be lent until "released."

-Our standard loan period is six months, after which the borrower must apply in writing for an extension.
+Our standard loan period is six months or up to three years depending on the proposed research, after which the borrower must apply in writing for an extension.
 Unique or rare specimens may be loaned for much shorter periods of time.

 Please note that the prefix "USNM" is the official designation for our specimens and this acronym should be used in citing our material in publications.
-The Division of Birds requests one hard copy of any article, an electronic copy (ie PDF), or one copy of any book that results from the use of our material.
+The Division of Birds requests an electronic copy (ie PDF), or one copy of any book that results from the use of our material.